earningpton/pleasebot/readme.txt

 Readme:
-For the first time user you should say "please override username" and then say your name to personalize the bot
+For the first time user you should say "please override username" and then say your name to personalize the bot If you don't like to say magic word "please", you can say "please override magic word" and tell the bot your new magic word

 Don't turn your sound off or the program will shut down Please forward any bug in the program to <a> yomjinda@princeton.edu </a>

 Functionality Summary: Please Bot is a windows 10-based chatbot and personal assistant in one package, created in Python 3.6 but require no Python to run whatsoever.
 It can access internet and desired website quickly through voice-based command, tell a joke, learn a one liner, and even swear back at you for using bad words.

 ################################################################################
    #####               		  -How to Use-			        #####